mohammad-a-hossain/next.js-practice-advance/README.md

 ## rules
 ***static generation***
-- HTML staticaly genereated at build time then the built page cachs and reuse for each request
+- HTML staticaly genereated at build time then the built page cachs by cdn  and reuse for each request
+- pages can built once
 - for a dynamic page with getStaticPaths and fallback true the page is not generated at built time it onlu generate on initial request
 - with the use of getStaticProps the page generated at built time
+- pages can not be updataed without a full re built
+- fallback: false| true | blocking
 # SSR  server side rendering is form of pre rendring
 - it allow to pre rendering not at built time but   request time
 - html is generated at every incoming request